relaypro-open/legion/README.md

 ## The Basics

 Legion comes with a pre-configured job that handles all of the use cases described above.
-You can execute this job by calling the Hadoop `jar` command, with the Legion jar as the target jar and `com.rw.legion.DefaultJob` as the `mainClass`.
+You can execute this job by calling the Hadoop `jar` command, with the Legion jar as the target jar and `main.java.com.rw.legion.DefaultJob` as the `mainClass`.

 The default Legion job expects three additional arguments of its own: